Enumeration of labelled 4-regular planar graphs II: asymptotics: Introduction and statement of results

+Several open problems remain in the enumeration of planar graphs, most notable the enumeration of \emph{unlabelled} planar graphs.
+Not even the growth constant $\gamma_u$ is known.
+It is however possible to show that $\gamma_u > \gamma \approx 27.23$, where $\gamma$ is the constant for labelled planar graphs, and also the upper bound $\gamma_u < 30.06$ (see the discussion in \cite{GN09}).
+Other natural open problems in the enumeration of planar graphs are: bipartite, triangle-free (more generally, $H$-free for fixed graph $H$), 4-connected and 5-regular.

+A technical obstacle in our analysis is the size of the multivariate polynomials equations involved, in terms of the degree and the size of the coefficients, when one performs elimination.
+To overcome this situation, we use the classical technique of evaluation and polynomial interpolation for elimination \cite{GG13}.
+This results in quite large equations (two of them would need about 30 pages each to be printed), but remains within the capabilities of the \texttt{Maple} computer algebra system using a powerful computer.

 We first find the equations for 3-connected 4-regular planar maps counted according to simple and double edges.
-We could not succeed with direct elimination schemes due to the enormous size of the equations involved, which seem to require too much space even for a relatively powerful computer.
-Instead we use evaluation and Lagrange multivariate interpolation to compute the associated Sylvester resultant.
 In order to guarantee correctness of our results, we need an upper bound on the degree of the resultant.
-In our case the best upper bound we obtain is 160, hence we have to interpolate at 161 points.
-This computation took several hours of CPU and allowed us to compute the minimal polynomials of the generating functions $T_1(u,v)$ and $T_2(u,v)$ of 3-connected 4-regular planar maps, as shown in Section A.2 of the Appendix.
+In our case the best upper bound we obtain is 160, hence we have to interpolate at 161 points to guarantee the correctness of the result.
+In this way, we obtain the minimal polynomials satisfied by the generating functions $T_1(u,v)$ and $T_2(u,v)$ counting 3-connected 4-regular planar maps, as given in Appendix \ref{app:min-pol-T1T2}.

-Once the equations for the $T_i(u,v)$ are obtained explicitly, further elimination gives the minimal polynomial $P(x,y)$ for the generating function $C^\bullet(x)=xC'(x)$ of vertex-rooted connected 4-regular planar graphs.
-Since the polynomial $P$ is too large to be displayed in print, we provide a link to a fully annotated \textsc{Maple} file\footnote{\url{https://dmg.tuwien.ac.at/crequile/4-regular_planar_maple.zip}}, where all our computations can be reproduced.
-In the sequel we refer to these file as ``the \texttt{Maple} sessions''.
+Once the equations for the $T_i(u,v)$ are obtained explicitly, further elimination yields the minimal polynomial $P(x,y)$ satisfied by the generating function $C^\bullet(x)=xC'(x)$ of vertex-rooted connected 4-regular planar graphs.
+Since the polynomial $P$ is too large to be displayed in print, we provide a link to fully annotated \texttt{Maple} files\footnote{\url{https://requile.github.io/4-regular_planar_maple.zip}}, where all our computations can be reproduced.
+In the sequel we refer to these files as ``the \texttt{Maple} sessions''.
 From $P$ we compute the dominant singularity of $C(x)$, which turns out to be an algebraic number of degree~14, as shown in Theorem \ref{thm:main}.
-Then we perform similar computations for 2-connected and 3-connected 4-regular planar maps, as well as for 4-regular simple maps (in this last case the minimal polynomials are small enough to be reproduced in Section A.3 of the Appendix).
-These results, together with the corresponding asymptotic estimates, are the content of the following three theorems.
+Then we perform similar computations for 2-connected and 3-connected 4-regular planar maps, as well as for 4-regular simple maps (in this last case the minimal polynomials are small enough to be reproduced in Appendix \ref{app:min-pol-maps}).
+These results together with the corresponding asymptotic estimates are the content of the following three theorems.